How to make an HTML form, in simple steps

-One of the most useful pages of any website is the html contact form page.
-No website should be without a contact or feedback form.
+One of the most useful pages of any website is the HTML contact form page.
+No website should be without a contact form.

-Scroll down a little to see our form created using HTML (front-end).
-Further down you will see the PHP code for the form processing (back-end) - this is used to take the form submissions and send it to you by email.
+Scroll down a little to see our form created using HTML for the front-end.
+Further down you will see the PHP code for the form processing at the back-end - this is used to take the form submissions and send it to you by email.

 Index of this page: